EUROPEAN HUMAN RIGHTS LAW - 2022/3

 Students will be given the opportunity to complete a short formative assessment.
 Feedback will be provided to support students’ development.
 Written feedback is provided on formative assessments, and oral feedback is provided in tutorials, in revision lectures and during consultation hours.
 Students will get verbal feedback on their performance during the moot court and for participation in the discussions.

-Students will complete a 2-hour summative exam.
+Students will complete an online 4 hour summative exam.
 The questions will test a variety of topics covered on the module.
 This encourages students to engage deeply in a range of topic areas for the assessment, and allows us to test whether students can make connections across the topics in the module.
 Questions will be designed to allow students to show that they have understood the basic doctrines and that they can analyse novel problems and issues relating to the protection of human rights in depth.
 Students are expected to substantiate claims made by drawing on appropriate evidence.

 - Provide an understanding of the role of the European Court of Human Rights